menu iconknow your dna logosearch icon

 What Does DNA Do?

 A person’s DNA code provides a great deal of identifying information about that person through DNA analysis.
+It contains the unique DNA sequence that contributes to who we are physically, how we grow and develop, and even other genetic traits.

-Ever since its discovery, DNA analysis has been used in forensic science.
 A DNA sample is used in law enforcement agencies as crime scene evidence.
 Forensic DNA analysis uses a DNA profile to identify criminals, exonerate the innocent, or identify missing persons.

-What’s the Difference between DNA Sequencing and DNA Profiling?
+What’s the Difference Between DNA Sequencing and DNA Profiling?

 DNA sequencing and DNA profiling are terms sometimes used interchangeably.
 However, they don’t mean the same thing even though there is a relation.

-What Type of DNA Sample Method Is Used and What Are the Different Types of DNA Available for Testing?
+What Are the Different Types of DNA Available for Testing?

 • Sweat